camunda-community-hub/miranum-connect/README.md

 ## Contributing
 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.
-To collect, prioritise and work on issues in a collaborative fashion we have established some [contribution guidelines](https://miranum.com/docs/components/contributing) as well as a [GitHub project](https://github.com/orgs/FlowSquad/projects/9).
+To collect, prioritise and work on issues in a collaborative fashion we have established some [contribution guidelines](https://miranum.com/docs/components/contributing) as well as a [GitHub project](https://github.com/orgs/Miragon/projects/9).
 Please make sure to read through these guidelines before starting with your contribution.

-### PRs for every change
-All changes have to be done in a separate Branch or Fork (if you are an external contributor).
-As soon as the changes are done please open a PR.
-A GitHub Action runs with every commit to a Branch and checks if the documentation can be built.
-If you create a new branch make sure to name it according to what it does (e.g. feat/xyz or fix/xyz).
-Please use semantic commit messages as described in [here](https://gist.github.com/joshbuchea/6f47e86d2510bce28f8e7f42ae84c716).

-### Code reviews
-We are using simple emoji's to help convey intention and added meaning in code review comments.
-A little bit of emoji can go a long way when it comes to code reviews and make giving and receiving code review a little bit more enjoyable.
-We are following this [guide by erikthedeveloper](https://github.com/erikthedeveloper/code-review-emoji-guide).
+Since this is a fork which lives in the Community Hub we would kindly ask you to contribute to the [main project](https://github.com/Miragon/miranum-connect).

 ## Code of Conduct
 This project adheres to the [Contributor Covenant Code of Conduct](./CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.